-- 3.1 The reporting issuers list identifies those instances in which a reporting issuer has been noted in default for certain compliance deficiencies. - 3.2 The absence of a default notation on the reporting issuers list does not ensure that the reporting issuer is in full compliance with all of its obligations under New Brunswick securities laws because, among other things: - (a) not all types of deficiencies may lead to a default notation; - (b) the reporting issuer list will not reflect undetected deficiencies; - (c) the reporting issuer list will not reflect deficiencies which, though detected, have not yet resulted in a reporting issuer being noted in default as the reporting issuer may be given advance notice of the deficiency and a time-limited opportunity to remedy the deficiency before being noted in default. - 3.3 The NBSC will generally consider a reporting issuer to be in default if the reporting issuer: - (a) does not file a continuous disclosure document required by New Brunswick securities laws; - (b) makes disclosure that does not comply with New Brunswick securities laws; or - (c) does not pay a fee required by New Brunswick securities laws. - 3.4 Appendix A to this Policy identifies significant compliance deficiencies under New Brunswick Securities laws that, when detected and determined to be deficient by NBSC staff, may result in the reporting issuer being noted in default on the reporting issuers list.
-Appendix A will be updated periodically. - 3.5 Section 1 of Appendix A sets out a list of failures to file significant continuous disclosure that will, when detected and determined to be a default by NBSC staff, generally result in the reporting issuer being noted in default on the reporting issuers list without prior notification. - 3.6 Section 2 of Appendix A describes significant deficiencies in the content of a required continuous disclosure filing and section 4 of Appendix A describes deficiencies relating to failure to comply with any other requirement related to continuous disclosure.
+- 3.1 The reporting issuers list identifies those instances in which a reporting issuer has been noted in default for certain compliance deficiencies. - 3.2 The absence of a default notation on the reporting issuers list does not ensure that the reporting issuer is in full compliance with all of its obligations under New Brunswick securities laws because, among other things: - (a) not all types of deficiencies may lead to a default notation; - (b) the reporting issuers list will not reflect undetected deficiencies; - (c) the reporting issuer may be given advance notice of the deficiency and a time-limited opportunity to remedy the deficiency before being noted in default. - 3.3 The NBSC will generally consider a reporting issuer to be in default if the reporting issuer: - (a) does not file a continuous disclosure document required by New Brunswick securities laws; - (b) makes disclosure that does not comply with New Brunswick securities laws; or - (c) does not pay a fee required by New Brunswick securities laws. - 3.4 Appendix A to this Policy identifies significant compliance deficiencies under New Brunswick Securities laws that, when detected and determined to be deficient by NBSC staff, may result in the reporting issuer being noted in default on the reporting issuers list.
+Appendix A is a non-exhaustive list.
+Other types of deficiencies may, when identified, result in the issuer being noted in default.
+Appendix A will be updated periodically. - 3.5 Section 1 of Appendix A sets out a list of failures to file significant continuous disclosure that may, when detected and determined to be a default by NBSC staff, result in the reporting issuer being noted in default on the reporting issuers list without prior notification.